Educational Diagnostician Certification Preparation Program

 - Coursework is completed online.

-- A master’s degree and two years of teaching experience is required to take state certification tests for Educational Diagnostician.
+- A master's degree and three years of teaching experience is required to take state certification tests for Educational Diagnostician.

 - Students are not required to enroll in a designated number of courses each semester, so completion time varies by individual.